Last Updated: July 30, 2024

 Getty

 In 1978, Avildsen directed "Slow Dancing in the Big City."
 In 1980, he directed "The Formula," which was a critical failure, so much so that he received a nomination in the Worst Director category at the Razzie Awards.
 The following year, he directed "Neighbors."
-In 1982, he received a nomination at the Academy Awards in the Best Documentary, Short Subject category for his film "Travelling Hopefully."
+In 1982, John received a nomination at the Academy Awards in the Best Documentary, Short Subject category for his film "Travelling Hopefully."
 In 1983, he directed "A Night in Heaven."

 Avildsen's next major success came in 1984 when he directed "The Karate Kid."
 The film was one of the highest-grossing films of the year and Hollywood's biggest sleeper hit.
 It also subsequently launched a media franchise and is credited with popularizing karate in the United States.
-In 1986, Avildsen directed the film's sequel, "The Karate Kid Part II," and then a third film, "The Karate Kid Part III,' in 1989.
+In 1986, John directed the film's sequel, "The Karate Kid Part II," and then a third film, "The Karate Kid Part III," in 1989.
 He also directed the film "For Keeps" in 1988.
 In 1989, Avildsen directed "Lean on Me."

 Personal Life and Death

 On June 16, 2017, Avildsen died at Cedars-Sinai Medical Center in Los Angeles at the age of 81 years old.
-According to his son, Anthony, his father died of pancreatic cancer.
+According to his son Anthony his father died of pancreatic cancer.

 A documentary on the life, career, and films of Avildsen was released in August 2017, two months after his death.
 The film is called "John G. Avildsen: King of the Underdogs" and was directed by Derek Wayne Johnson.
 It features interviews with people like Sylvester Stallone, Ralph Macchio, Martin Scorsese, Jerry Weintraub, and Burt Reynolds.
-The documentary is a companion to the book "The Films of John G. Avildsen: Rocky, The Karate Kid, and other Underdogs" by authors Larry Powell and Tom Garrett.
+The documentary is a companion to the book "The Films of John G. Avildsen: Rocky, The Karate Kid, and Other Underdogs" by authors Larry Powell and Tom Garrett.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.